hrkfdn/ncspot/README.md

 ## Usage

 * Build using `cargo build --release`
-* The initial screen is the debug log.
-Press `F1` for the queue and `F2` to search for a track.
-More key bindings are described below.
 * For debugging, pass a debug log filename, e.g. `ncspot -d debug.log`

 ### Key Bindings